Research

 Lead researcher: Lynne Gabriel

-Working in collaboration with the Training, Research and Counselling Clinic Consortium (TRaCCs), Lynne and the Centre have been involved in projects exploring experiences and perceptions of therapy delivered through online video platforms such as Zoom.
+Working in collaboration with the Training, Research and Counselling Clinic Consortium (TRaCCs), Lynne and the Centre have been involved in an Open University led project exploring client experiences and perceptions of therapy delivered through online video platforms.
+Members of the research, including Lynne, have already published a perspectives paper on online therapy.

 Lead Researcher: Lynne Gabriel